 97.307 - Emission standards. * * * (f) The following standards and limitations apply to transmissions on the frequencies specified in § 97.305(c) of this part. * * *

-(3) Only a RTTY or data emission using a specified digital code listed in § 97.309(a) of this part may be transmitted.
-The symbol rate must not exceed 300 bauds, or for frequency-shift keying, the frequency shift between mark and space must not exceed 1 kHz.
-(4) Only a RTTY or data emission using a specified digital code listed in § 97.309(a) of this part may be transmitted.
-The symbol rate must not exceed 1200 bauds, or for frequency-shift keying, the frequency shift between mark and space must not exceed 1 kHz.
+(3) A RTTY or data emission using a specified digital code listed in § 97.309(a) of this part may be transmitted.
+A RTTY, data or multiplexed emission using an unspecified digital code under the limitations listed in § 97.309(b) of this part also may be transmitted.
+The authorized bandwidth is 2.8 kHz.
+(4) - [Reserved.]
 (5) A RTTY, data or multiplexed emission using a specified digital code listed in § 97.309(a) of this part may be transmitted.
-The symbol rate must not exceed 19.6 kilobauds.
 A RTTY, data or multiplexed emission using an unspecified digital code under the limitations listed in § 97.309(b) of this part also may be transmitted.
 The authorized bandwidth is 20 kHz.
 (6) A RTTY, data or multiplexed emission using a specified digital code listed in § 97.309(a) of this part may be transmitted.
-The symbol rate must not exceed 56 kilobauds.
 A RTTY, data or multiplexed emission using an unspecified digital code under the limitations listed in § 97.309(b) of this part also may be transmitted.
 The authorized bandwidth is 100 kHz. * * *